anuket-project/anuket-specifications/doc/common/glossary.md

 - **External Network:** External networks provide network connectivity for a cloud infrastructure tenant to resources outside of the tenant space.

-- **Multi-tenancy:** feature where physical, virtual or service resources are allocated in such a way that multiple tenants and their computations and data are isolated from and inaccessible by each another. ([ETSI](https://www.etsi.org/deliver/etsi_gs/NFV/001_099/003/01.04.01_60/gs_nfv003v010401p.pdf))
+- **Multi-tenancy:** feature where physical, virtual or service resources are allocated in such a way that multiple tenants and their computations and data are isolated from and inaccessible by each other ([ETSI](https://www.etsi.org/deliver/etsi_gs/NFV/001_099/003/01.04.01_60/gs_nfv003v010401p.pdf)).

-- **Quota:** An imposed upper limit on specific types of resources, usually used to prevent excessive resource consumption in the **VIM** by a given consumer (tenant).
+- **Quota:** An imposed upper limit on specific types of resources, usually used to prevent excessive resource consumption by a given consumer (tenant, VM, container).

 - **Resource pool:** A logical grouping of cloud infrastructure hardware and software resources.
 A resource pool can be based on a certain resource type (for example, compute, storage, network) or a combination of resource types.
 An **Cloud Infrastructure** resource can be part of none, one or more resource pools.